Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Data Applications

 \subsection{Rateye Gene Expression}

-This dataset was obtained for a study by \cite{ScheetzEtAl2006RatEye}\footnote{The dataset is publicly available in the Gene Expression Omnibus repository \url{www.ncbi.nlm.nih.gov/geo} (GEO assession id: GSE5680)}, where they collected tissues from eyes of $n=120$ rats and measured expression levels of $31042$ (non-control) gene probes.
-One of these genes, TRIM32, was identified as an additional BBS (Bardet-Biedl syndrome, multisystem human disease) gene \citep{Trim32ScheetzRatEye}.
-It is now interesting to model the relation of all other genes to TRIM32 in order to find other possible BBS genes.
+In this example, we use the dataset collected by \cite{ScheetzEtAl2006RatEye}\footnote{The dataset is publicly available in the Gene Expression Omnibus repository \url{www.ncbi.nlm.nih.gov/geo} (GEO assession id: GSE5680)}, where they measured expression levels of $31042$ (non-control) gene probes on collected tissues from eyes of $n=120$ rats.
+Similarly to \cite{Huang2006AdLassoSparseRatEye} we are interested in modeling the relation of all other genes to a specific gene TRIM32, which has been related to Bardet-Biedl syndrome.
 Since only a few genes are expected to be linked to the given gene, this can be interpreted as a sparse high-dimensional regression problem \citep{Huang2006AdLassoSparseRatEye}.
-Similarly to \cite{Huang2006AdLassoSparseRatEye} and \cite{ScheetzEtAl2006RatEye}, we only use genes that are expressed in the eye and have sufficient variation for our analysis.
-A gene is expressed, if its maximum observed value is higher than the first quartile of all expression values of all genes, and has sufficient variation, if it exhibits at least two-fold variation.
-For us, $p=22905$ filtered genes meet these criteria to be used in our analysis.
-This dataset is also available in the R-package \texttt{flare} \citep{FlareR} with a different subset of $p=200$ genes, where all but $3$ are also contained in our filtered version.
-The selection process is not described in any more detail, but all $200$ selected genes have higher marginal correlation to TRIM32 than three quarters of all available genes.
+As in \cite{Huang2006AdLassoSparseRatEye} and \cite{ScheetzEtAl2006RatEye}, we only use genes that are expressed in the eye and have sufficient variation for our analysis.
+A gene is expressed, if its maximum observed value is higher than the first quartile of all expression values of all genes, and has sufficient variation if it exhibits a coefficient of variation of at least two.
+For us, $p=22905$ filtered genes meet these criteria to be used in the analysis.
+A subset of this dataset with $p=200$ genes is also available in the R-package \texttt{flare} \citep{FlareR}, where all but $3$ genes are also contained in our filtered version.
+The selection process in \citep{FlareR} is not described in more detail, but all $200$ genes have a higher marginal correlation to TRIM32 than three-quarters of all available genes.

-Figure~\ref{fig:rateye} shows the prediction performance for these two versions of the dataset, where HOLP, TARP and `SPAR best' perform best on the bigger dataset.
-Interestingly, the sparse methods achieve better performance on the smaller version of the dataset compared to the full filtered dataset, while the others are able to reach better prediction performance from the bigger dataset.
+Figure~\ref{fig:rateye} shows the prediction performance for these two versions of the dataset, where SPAR CV, SPAR, and TARP perform best on the bigger dataset.
+For the small dataset, the TARP and the ensemble of CW random projections achieve the best results.
+Both SPAR methods improve their performance when the number of variables increases from 200 to 22905 showing that the method is able to make use of the additional information, while the sparse methods yield worse predictions on the bigger dataset.
+Note that our used implementation for PLS and PCR failed to work on the bigger dataset, so we show Ridge here instead.